khaledmorshed/to_do/child_safety_policy.md

-## Linker Child Safety Standards
+## Tagora Child Safety Standards

-Linker strictly prohibits any content or behavior that promotes or engages in child sexual abuse or exploitation.
+Tagora strictly prohibits any content or behavior that promotes or engages in child sexual abuse or exploitation.

 We are committed to:
 - Promptly removing and reporting any such content.